About IJ4EU

 We expect grantees to fulfil the core publication requirements by this time.
 Publication may, of course, continue beyond this deadline.

 We understand that investigative journalism is an unpredictable enterprise.
 Therefore, grant agreements will require that successful teams make every reasonable effort to have their work published by the deadline stated, or to inform IPI as soon as there are indications that these requirements cannot be met.
-The lead representatives of selected projects will be expected to stay in regular contact with IPI on the progress of investigative work and immediately communicate any (major) unexpected delays.

 Freelancer Support Scheme